MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vfat-disabled-boot-issues.md

 To resolve the boot issue, go to [Online troubleshooting](#online-troubleshooting) or [Offline troubleshooting](#offline-troubleshooting).

 > [!NOTE]
-> If the OS disk isn't encrypted and only the data file systems are encrypted by using ADE, the ADE encrypted data disks will fail to be mounted because VFAT is disabled.
+> If the OS disk isn't encrypted and only the data file systems are encrypted by using ADE, the ADE-encrypted data disks will fail to be mounted because VFAT is disabled.
 In this case, follow the same steps in [Online troubleshooting](#online-troubleshooting) or [Offline troubleshooting](#offline-troubleshooting) to resolve this issue.

 ## <a id="online-troubleshooting"></a>Online troubleshooting